Map Cend Function - C++ Programming Tutorial

 Return value

-It returns a constant iterator pointing next to the last element of the map.
+It provides a constant iterator pointing to the element following the final one in the map.

 Example 1